What happened?

 -

-Anika agreed with Rupert, but didn’t feel confident communicating this decision to the parents because discussing palliative care was new to her.
+Anika agreed with Howard, but didn’t feel confident communicating this decision to the parents because discussing palliative care was new to her.

 And then?